The Top 50 AP Schools In Iowa

 The AP Program

 The College Board’s Advanced Placement Program allows students to pursue college-level studies and take college-level exams while in high school.
-In May 2023, more than 2.9 million students took approximately 5.2 million AP Exams in 38 subjects.
+In May 2024, more than 2.6 million students took approximately 5.7 million AP Exams in 40 subjects.
 AP exams provide a uniform standard of academic accomplishment across geography, economic status, ethnicity, and school size.
 Students can earn college credit or advanced placement in college courses with a qualifying AP Exam score at thousands of colleges and universities.
 An AP Exam score of 5 is considered top-level work in a corresponding college course; many colleges and universities recognize an exam score of 3 with college credit or advanced placement in college courses.

 AP courses and exams are a rigorous and meaningful indicator of academic preparation for college (Geiser & Santelices, 2004).
 Keng and Dodd (2008) report that "AP Credit students consistently outperformed non-AP students of similar academic ability in all college outcome measures" (p.
 1).
+Warne (2017) reports that students who took AP classes received higher college entrance exam scores and college GPAs than students who did not take AP classes.

 AP courses and exams also help students: